Effective Teaching & Learning

 The Holt Primary School maintains close communication with parents and carers.
 We develop and maintain multi agency links to support vulnerable children and those with additional needs.
 We employ an emotional and behavioural support service as a first point of contact for supporting our pupils and parents, without the need for delays in making referrals.

-In Reception, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published in March 2014 by the DfES.
+In Reception, we follow the Early Years Statutory Framework for the Early Years Foundation Stage, published in March 2021 by the DfE for implementation in September 21.
 This Framework specifies the requirement for learning and development in the Early Years, and provides specific areas of learning we must cover in our curriculum:

 A vital aspect in the development of essential knowledge and skills is the use of continuous provision.
 This means that children are using and developing certain skills throughout the year on a daily/weekly basis.